Business & Technology

 Another issue influencing that rise in interest is flexibility.
 MPLS connections tend to be rigid, fixed connections that can’t easily adapt to the sort of interconnectivity between branch offices that today’s dynamic networks require.
 They also don’t provide support for things like application recognition or sophisticated bandwidth management for latency-sensitive applications.

 So far, so good.
-But the challenge is that most SD-WAN solutions don’t provide the same level of security as MPLS, which is essentially a secured tunnel running through a Service Provider’s secured network.
+But the challenge is that most SD-WAN solutions don’t provide the same level of security as MPLS, which is essentially a secured tunnel running through a Service Provider’s secured private network.
 While Fortinet recognizes that there are a number of considerations to take into account in selecting an SD-WAN solution, to truly provide a more effective strategy over MPLS, SD-WAN must include integrated security, and both security and network functions need to be managed through a single integrated management platform.

 But before we get ahead of ourselves, let’s step back and discuss if and when your organization should make the switch from MPLS to SD-WAN in the first place.

 In the past, many organizations connected remote branches and retail locations to the central data center through a hub and spoke WAN model that relied on individual MPLS connections.
-As a result, all data, workflows, and transactions, including access to cloud services or the internet, required traffic to be backhauled to the data center for processing and redistribution.
+As a result, all data, workflows, and transactions, including access to cloud-based services or the internet, required traffic to be backhauled to the data center for processing and redistribution.
 Compared to an SD-WAN solution, this is extremely cost-inefficient.

 SD-WAN reduces costs by providing optimized, multi-point connectivity using distributed, private data traffic exchange and control points to give your users secure, local access to the services they need – whether from the network or the cloud – while securing direct access to cloud and internet resources.